senseexcel/senseexcel/README.md

 2. Go to File > Options > Add-Ins > Press the "Go" button

 3. Uncheck all Sense Excel add-ins that are displayed.
-Confirm that the "SENSE" entry is removed from your Menu bar.
+Confirm that the "SENSE" entry is removed from the Excel Menu bar.

 4. Press the "Browse" button.
 This will take you to the %user%\Roaming\Microsoft\Addins directory.

-5. Type *.* or dropdown to show "all file types" and delete all Sense Excel (.xll and .xlldel) files in the directory.
+5. Type "*.*" or dropdown to select "all file types" and delete all Sense Excel (.xll and .xlldel) files in the directory.

-6. Press the Browse button again.
+6. Go to File > Options > Add-Ins > "Go" button > Browse.
 Navigate to the location of your updated Sense Excel software files.

-7. Click on the appropriate version and wait for the add-in to load and register.
-The "SENSE" entry should re-appear in your Menu bar.
+7. Double-click the appropriate .xll file and wait for the add-in to load and register.
+The "SENSE" entry should re-appear in the Excel Menu bar.

-8. Go to Settings in the Sense Excel toolbar, press the triangle to expand the meu and check "Auto Load".
+8. Go to Settings in the Sense Excel toolbar, press the triangle to expand the menu and check "Auto Load".

 9. Close and Restart Excel.